Deltares/hydromt/docs/user_guide/data_catalog/data_cloud_storage.rst

 variables can be read with the generic approach above.
 For everything Azure-specific — SAS tokens, HTTPS blob URLs, AzureML datastore URIs, the Azure credential chain, and signed HTTPS URLs for rasterio / GDAL — HydroMT provides a dedicated resolver.
-See :doc:`azure_blob_storage` for details, including :ref:`choosing_resolver` and a step-by-step guide to :ref:`azure_sas_quickstart`.
+See :ref:`azure_blob_storage` for details, including :ref:`choosing_resolver` and a step-by-step guide to :ref:`azure_sas_quickstart`.